blowb/blowb-doc/install-internet-service-docker/isso.rst

     -e 's/@uwsgi_server@/isso:9000/g' uwsgi.tls.conf.tmpl >isso.tls.conf
    EOF

-The commands above generate two configuration files which pass all requests to the isso server (``comments.example.com`` in the example above) in the uWSGI protocol.
-Edit ``isso.tls.conf`` to replace the dummy key and certificate with your key and certificate if you don't want to use the dummy one.
+The commands above generate two configuration files which pass all requests to the isso instance (``comments.example.com`` in the example above) in the uWSGI protocol.
+Edit ``isso.tls.conf`` to replace the dummy key and certificate with your key and certificate if you do not want to use the dummy one.

 Recreate the Nginx container: